isaacnmm/pestpolicy-hugo2XX/content/posts/what-is-blep-in-pets-cats-and-dogs/index.md

 Despite that blep fans believe that cats are the only animals capable of bleeping, most pets can blep.
 Blep is a normal act in most animals.
 However, in some cases, bleeping could be an indication of an underlying medical condition.
 Therefore, you should ensure to know your pet's normal at-rest position to identify if there are any abnormal bleeping that could require medical attention.
-A normal blep may happen because a�cat or dogs tongue is too big for its mouth such that it sticks out for increased comfort.
+A normal blep may happen because acat or dogs tongue is too big for its mouth such that it sticks out for increased comfort.
 Read Also:
 Flea Treatment for Kittens
 .
 However, a blep could also happen because of face, teeth, or jaw damage.
 In such a case, the pets mouth cannot comfortably hold the tongue, and thus, it will stick out.
 What is blep in pets (cats and dogs)?
 ### Abrupt Disturbance
 Most cats will hang their cat out if you disturb them while they are grooming.
 However, you can further investigate your cat if it has suddenly started to blep, particularly if it shows additional signs like eating challenges and drooling.
 Therefore, consider calling or visiting the vet to check your cat if you note abnormal blep behavior.
-Also,�A blep may be due to a Hanging Tongue Syndrome.
+Also,A blep may be due to a Hanging Tongue Syndrome.
 ## Hanging Tongue Syndrome  Blep in Dogs
 A blep in dogs could be a sign of Hanging Tongue Syndrome.
 In Hanging Tongue Syndrome, a dogs tongue is painful due to becoming dry and cracking, which forces the pet to stick its tongue out.